dachiefjustice/railsgoat-cicd-lab/docs/lab-walkthrough-overview.md

 ![Cancel hold-RailsGoat-Open job](screenshots-new/exploration/19-cancel-hold-open-job.png)

 Now you've explored the lab environment a bit, and learned:
-- How to create a Jenkins job from a `Jenkinsfile`
+- How to create a Jenkins job from a `Jenkinsfile` pipeline definition
 - The basic structure of a Jenkins pipeline/job
-- How default `docker-compose` networking setup allows containers to access each other via hostnames
+- How `docker-compose` networking allows containers to access each other via hostnames
 - How to identify which containers a job uses, and manually execute commands in those containers
 - How to manually run a ZAP baseline scan